dlmacedo/starter-academic/content/authors/admin/_index.md

 https://icml.cc/Conferences/2022/Reviewers

-Co-creator and Collaborator Professor of the Deep Learning course of the Computer Science Master and Doctorate Programs at the Center for Informatics (CIn), Federal University of Pernambuco (UFPE), Brazil.
+Co-creator and Collaborator Professor of the Artificial Intelligence course of the Computer Science Master and Doctorate Programs at the Center for Informatics (CIn), Federal University of Pernambuco (UFPE), Brazil.

 https://dlmacedo.com/courses/deeplearning/